Amlodipine Besylate (am-LOE-di-peen BES-i-late), Telmisartan (tel-mi-SAR-tan)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using other medicines for high blood pressure (such as enalapril, lisinopril, ramipril, Accupril®, Altace®, Lotrel®, or Zestril®) or a diuretic or "water pill" (such as furosemide, hydrochlorothiazide, spironolactone, torsemide, triamterene, Aldactone®, Demadex®, or Lasix®).
-Tell your doctor if you are using digoxin (Digitek®, Lanoxin®) or lithium (Eskalith®, Lithobid®).
+- Make sure your doctor knows if you also use other medicine for high blood pressure (such as aliskiren (Tekturna®), enalapril, lisinopril, ramipril, Lotrel®, Zestril®) or a diuretic (water pill, such as amiloride, furosemide, hydrochlorothiazide, spironolactone, torsemide, triamterene, Aldactone®, Demadex®, Lasix®).

 Warnings While Using This Medicine